binder-project/binder/README.md

 A system for deploying a collection of Jupyter notebooks and their dependencies across one or more nodes of a Kubernetes cluster.

-**WIP** and under very active development!
+**WIP** and under very active development.
+We will add full deployment instructions (and a test demo) soon.
 Definitely reach out if you'd like to get involved!

 ### Goals
 - Provide "one-click" deployment straight from a GitHub repo to interactive Jupyter notebooks